zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/shell/cap.rst

 the commands on.

-Once all devices have been connected and the respective discovery commands have been called, the :code:`cap_initiator unicast-start` command can be used to put one or more streams into the streaming state.
+Once all devices have been connected and the respective discovery commands have been called, the :code:`cap_initiator unicast_start` command can be used to put one or more streams into the streaming state.

 .. code-block:: console

-   uart:~$ cap_initiator unicast-start sinks 1 sources 0 conns all
+   uart:~$ cap_initiator unicast_start sinks 1 sources 0 conns all
    Setting up 1 sinks and 0 sources on each (2) conn Starting 1 streams
    Unicast start completed

-To stop all the streams that has been started, the :code:`cap_initiator unicast-stop` command can be used.
+To stop all the streams that has been started, the :code:`cap_initiator unicast_stop` command can be used.

 .. code-block:: console

-   uart:~$ cap_initiator unicast-stop
+   uart:~$ cap_initiator unicast_stop all
-   Unicast stopped for group 0x81e41c0 completed
+   Unicast stop completed

 CAP Commander
 *************